-In addition, each of the Activities benefits from a dedicated financial controller.
+In addition, each of the Activities benefits from at least one dedicated financial controller.

 The Group endeavours to lead this network via international meetings and on-going training of accountants and financial controllers.

 Particular care is taken with risk analysis, through a review of asset provisions and provisions for liabilities and charges, as well as off-balance sheet commitments.